dykstrom/jcc/docs/Architecture.md

 ![Component Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/dykstrom/jcc/master/docs/diagrams/Components.puml)

-The compiler architecture permits other techniques to be used instead of ANTLR4 and flat assembler.
+The compiler architecture permits other technologies to be used instead of ANTLR4 and flat assembler.
 A future compiler may use a recursive decent parser to parse the code, and GCC to generate the executable file from a subset of C.